laoban-dev/laoban-dev.github.io/docs/laoban/COMMAND.LINE.ARGUMENTS.md

 Example

 * You are in a project X that depends on another project Y
-* you type laoban tsc -p X
+* you type `laoban compile` -p X
-    * Now the tsc is executed in project X
+    * Now the compile script is executed in project X

 ### option `-s`